 User Profile: Dr. Christian Kummerow

 Who uses NASA Earth science data?
-He does, to study the water budget.
+Dr. Christian Kummerow, to study the water budget.

 Research interests: Satellite remote sensing of precipitation and global water and energy cycles.